Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/NormalBlend.md

 ## Description
-combines two normals together
+Combines two normals together.

 ## Inputs
-**A** - the base normal
+**A** - The base normal.
-**B** - the overlay normal
+**B** - The overlay normal.
-**Opacity** - the amount of contribution of the overlay normal.
+**Opacity** - The amount of contribution of the overlay normal.
 Only available if one of the Opacity modes is select.

 ## Outputs
-**Out** - a combination of both normals
+**Out** - A combination of both normals.

 ## Controls
-**Mode** - the method of blending to use.
+**Mode** - The method of blending to use.
 Whiteout is faster, Reorient is more accurate.
 Use one of the _Opacity modes to enable opacity.